liushuyu/DraftBin/osxcross/README.md

 ### Semi Automated OSXCross Tool-chain builder

 #### Requirements
-1. 50+ GB free disk space
+1. 5+ GB free disk space
 2. Decent network connection
 3. Decent powerful computer with recent Linux distribution installed
 4. Install `sed wget git cmake llvm clang clang++ bsdtar xz python2 python3 bash`
-5. Registered an Apple ID
+5. A valid Apple ID (for download macOS SDK)

 #### Instructions / Usage
 1. Make sure your Apple ID registered in Developer program, if not, go to https://developer.apple.com/download/ to register.
 2. [Recommended] Create a new directory and put all the files under this folder into that directory
-2. Run `pip3 install -r requirements.txt`, if your Linux distribution uses Python 3 as default Python interpreter, run `pip install -r requirements.txt`
+3. Run `pip3 install -r requirements.txt`, if your Linux distribution uses Python 3 as default Python interpreter, run `pip install -r requirements.txt`
-3. Run `XCODE_USERNAME=<your Apple ID> XCODE_PASSWORD=<your password> ./create_osxcross_toolchain.sh`
+4. Run `XCODE_USERNAME=<your Apple ID> XCODE_PASSWORD=<your password> ./create_osxcross_toolchain.sh`
+5. [Optional] If you want to install toolchain to somewhere else, set `OC_SYSROOT` environment variable to your desired location
-4. Wait for ~2 hours and your tool chain will be built.
+6. Wait for ~1 hour and your tool chain will be built.
-5. Run the commands that you are told to run to install runtime libraries.
+7. Run the commands that you are told to run to install runtime libraries.